MSc Politics, Philosophy and Management

 The module will be taught via a mixture of lectures, computer workshops and a survey exercise including design, data collection, analysis, interpretation and presentation of results.
 Examples will be drawn from several research areas across the various departments in the Management School.
 The computing laboratory sessions are aimed at introducing students to computer-aided data analysis using the relevant statistical packages.

-This module aims to provide students with a broad understanding of the main areas of study within the field of international relations (IR).
-The introductory session addresses the general question as to what constitutes the study of IR.
-Subsequent sessions examine the major approaches to the discipline (both mainstream and critical), focusing upon the distinctive insights and analyses that they have brought to bear.
+This module aims to provide you with a broad understanding of the main areas of study within the field of international relations (IR).
+The introductory session seeks to address the general question as to what constitutes the study of IR.
+Subsequent sessions aim to examine the major approaches to the discipline (both mainstream and critical), focusing upon the distinctive insights and analyses that they have brought to bear.

-Students will gain a comprehensive understanding of the nature of the wide-ranging theoretical debates that have shaped the discipline and will develop an understanding of the importance of questions of theory to the way in which we study IR.
-More particularly, students will be able:
+You will have the opportunity to gain an understanding of the nature of the wide-ranging theoretical debates that have shaped the discipline and will also be encouraged to take a critical approach to these debates to consider the ways in which we study IR.

 The course aims to explore a variety of approaches to conflict management in contemporary conflicts, by third parties and parties in conflict, and critically assesses their effectiveness and potential.
 The course draws its theoretical foundations from peace and conflict research but is aimed at enabling students to learn to assess the scope for conflict management and peace-building in practice.
 The module includes both academic literature as well as policy relevant papers.